flashbots/mev-research/FRPs/malicious-pattern-discovery.md

 ---
 id: <leave blank -- will be assigned by reviewers>
-title: <What we learn from failed transactions on Ethereum>
+title: What we learn from failed transactions on Ethereum
-team: <@Allarious Alireza Arjmand, Professor Majid Khabbazian, University of Alberta>
+team: Alireza Arjmand, Professor Majid Khabbazian, University of Alberta
-created: <2023-01-23>
+created: 2023-02-09
 ---

 # What we learn from failed transactions - Malicious pattern discovery